 - Leeroy Jenkins: Mario, you have your moments; particularly when it comes to saving the Princess.

-- The Load: The trouble starts when Luigi's lunch gets obliterated in Chapter 1 (he's willing to forfeit his life to save it, but Mario drags him off).
+- The Load: The trouble starts when Luigi's lunch gets obliterated in the first episode (he's willing to forfeit his life to save it, but Mario drags him off).
 From that point on, Luigi never stops complaining about his hunger.

 - MacGuffin Melee: Yoshi and Luigi leading the Koopalings on a merry chase for the jail cell keys.

-- In the second Mario Vs Wario comic, Mario and Wario fighting each other trying to get Peach's Samus doll, not knowing that Luigi has it.
+- In the second Mario vs. Wario comic, Mario and Wario fighting each other trying to get Princess Toadstool's Samus doll, not knowing that Luigi has it.

 - As the Princess tumbles from the tower, Mario and Luigi peek out from beneath the "Tune in next month" bubble to comment that she's stealing the spotlight.